chapeter/mod_general_development/README.md

 ## Installing Python
 ### OS X
 The default installation of Python that comes with OS X may be finicky.
-Its bet to reinstall Python.
+Its best to reinstall Python.
 Homebrew makes this easy:

 *[http://docs.python-guide.org/en/latest/starting/install/osx/](http://docs.python-guide.org/en/latest/starting/install/osx/)